Page Content

 RISE for Youth Program (Rochester)

-The RISE for Youth program is a first-of-its-kind collaboration between Mayo Clinic and the Rochester branch of the National Association for the Advancement of Colored People (NAACP) designed to help Black and underrepresented students transform themselves from youth with potential to competitive and empowered talent entering the workforce.
+The RISE for Youth program is a first-of-its-kind collaboration between Mayo Clinic and the Rochester branch of the National Association for the Advancement of Colored People (NAACP) designed to help students transform themselves from youth with potential to competitive and empowered talent entering the workforce.
 This program is a four-week summer program that engages high school juniors, seniors, and college undergraduates in a program designed to enhance opportunities for post-secondary education and entry into the workforce.
-Participants will examine healthcare careers and will be partnered with mentors from Mayo Clinic and the surrounding community.
+Participants will examine healthcare careers and will be partnered with mentors from Mayo Clinic.
 Through discussions and exploration of leadership and professional development topics, students will gain insightful knowledge, hands-on experience, and professional skills.

 Summer Undergraduate Research Fellowship (SURF)